Photodynamic therapy (PDT)

 Having PDT for skin cancers

-The doctor or nurse applies a light sensitizing cream to the skin cancer and the surrounding skin.
+The doctor or nurse first cleans the treatment area.
+They then gently remove any loose crust or scale.
+Once prepared they apply a light sensitizing cream or gel.
+This covers the skin cancer and the surrounding skin.

 They put a dressing over the treatment area.
 You can go home after the treatment.